twolfson/twolfson.com/articles/design-for-developers.md

 I should note that brands sometimes might take a font and then adjust it by hand to fully customize it to their identity.

-# Visual compoennts
+# Visual components
-Also known as design patterns (although not the development kind)
+Visual components (also known as design patterns, although not the development kind) are elements created and reused within an application.
+Some basic examples of this are:

+**A dropdown**

+**TODO: Add screenshot**

+**A modal**

+**TODO: Add screenshot**

+**Tabs**

+**TODO: Add screenshot**

+Beyond that, there are unnamed components that designers might employ.
+For example, on Twitter we have these pairs of "heading" and "number".
+In their CSS, it seems to be named a `stat`:

+**TODO: Add screenshot**

-- Visual components (e.g. jQuery plugin, React view, Angular view, web component, Backbone view)
+> Programmer rant: Also known as a jQuery plugin, React view, Angular view, web component, Backbone view, etc but never identified as a visual component =(

 # Content weight
 - What we percieve as visual center might not be right